A White First Generation Hyundai Equus On Black Plates In China

 The first generation Hyundai Equus was manufactured from 1999 until 2009 with a facelift in 2003.
 This black Beijing car is a pre-facelift example.
 The Equus was developed in tandem with the Mitsubishi Proudia, part of a larger cooperation project between Hyundai and Mitsubishi.

-The Equus was only sold in South Korea, the Middle East, and in China.
-A very few were sold in Europe, where the Equus was badged as Centennial.
+The Equus was only sold in South Korea, the Middle East, and China.
+Very few were sold in Europe, where the Equus was badged as Centennial.

 Hub caps with the Equus logo.

 The interior with lots of luxurious leather and real wood.
 Small screen for the infotainment.
-Music system has a CD player and a cassette player.
+The music system has a CD player and a cassette player.

 The first generation Hyundai Equus was officially sold in China, with either the 3.5 V6 or the 4.5 V8.
 Price started at 472.000 yuan for the V6 and ended at 728.000 yuan for the V8.